Callanish Stones: Later history

 The first written reference to the stones was by Lewis native John Morisone, who around 1680 wrote that the stones were men "converted into stone by ane Inchanter" and set up in a ring "for devotione".
 Sometime around 1695 Martin Martin visited the site and was told by the local people that "it was a place appointed for worship in the time of heathenism, and that the chief druid or priest stood near the big stone in the centre, from whence he addressed himself to the people that surrounded him."
-In his 1726 work on the druids, John Toland specifically identified Diodorus Siculus' Hyperborea with Lewis, and the "spherical temple" mentioned by Diodorus with the Callanish Stones.
+In his 1726 work on the druids, John Toland specifically identified Diodorus Siculus' Hyperborea with Lewis, and the "spherical temple" mentioned by Diodorus with the Calanais Stones.
 In 1743, William Stukeley described the stone circle as a druid circle and the avenue like a serpent.
 In 1819, geologist John MacCulloch published the first accurate description.
-In 1846, the Danish historian J. J. A. Worsaae made a sketch and plan of the Callanish Stones.
+In 1846, the Danish historian J. J. A. Worsaae made a sketch and plan of the Calanais Stones.

 In 1857 peat to a depth of five feet (1.5 metres) was cleared away, under the orders of the proprietor of Lewis, James Matheson, revealing the chambered tomb and the true height of the stones.
-In 1885 the Callanish Stones were taken into state care.
+In 1885 the Calanais Stones were taken into state care.